ajantaju/F4FEVR/README.md

 Backup your /my games/fallout4vr/ folder.

 Do fresh install of Fallout 4VR.
+Do not install under /Program Files/ directory, MO2 cannot access files that are in there.

 Remember to delete your /my games/fallout4vr/ folder.